dora1405/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 Implementation B because Order#total_price doesn't have to know the unit price and quantity of each item from CartEntry like in implementation A.

+Hotel Redesign Activity
+My Reservation class took on too make roles that belonged in BookingManager.
+The following changes to make:

+Wave 1
+Access the list of all of the rooms in the hotel - Stays in BookingManager

+Make a reservation of a room for a given date range - Stays in Reservation

+Access the list of reservations for a specific date(track reservations by date) - Move from Reservation to BookingManager.
+Would be an improvement because it makes more sense to have this function in
+BookingManager because it holds all the booked reservations for the hotel.

+Get the total cost for a given reservation - Move from Reservation to BookingManager.

+Raise exception when an invalid date range is provided - Move from DateRange to Reservation because reservation can't be make if date range given is invalid.